Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Introduction

-Admittance matrix estimation in power systems is a particular example of complex-valued estimation, and is the main motivation for this work.
+Admittance matrix estimation in power systems is a particular example of complex-valued estimation that arises in both transmission and distribution networks \cite{Grotas_Routtenberg_2019, DekaDist2024, Park_Deka_Chertkov2018,CavaroInvProbing2019,Zhang2021, Swain2022}.
+This application is the main motivation of this work.
 The modern electric grid is one of the largest and most complex cyber-physical systems today, where a power system can be represented as an undirected weighted graph with grid buses as nodes (vertices) and transmission lines as edges.
-Topology information plays a critical role in various aspects of modern power systems, including analysis, security, control, and stability assessment of power systems \cite{Abur_Gomez_book,Giannakis_Wollenberg_2013,7779155,8952865}.
+Topology information plays a critical role in various aspects of power systems, including analysis, security, control, and stability assessment of power systems \cite{Abur_Gomez_book,Giannakis_Wollenberg_2013,7779155,8952865}.
 Gaining knowledge of grid topology, summarized in the admittance matrix, is essential for effective grid optimization and monitoring tasks.
 However, obtaining real-time information about topology and line parameters might be challenging, especially in distribution networks.
 Hence, accurate topology identification and precise line-parameter estimation become crucial for ensuring the efficiency and reliability of the network operations.
-Additionally, topology identification achieved through admittance matrix estimation can serve as a valuable tool for event detection, such as identifying faults and line outages \cite{Poor_Tajer_2012}, and detection of potential cyberattacks \cite{drayer2020detection,Gal2023detection}.
+Additionally, admittance matrix estimation can serve as a valuable tool for tasks such as identifying faults and line outages \cite{Poor_Tajer_2012}, and detection of potential cyberattacks \cite{drayer2020detection,Gal2023detection}.
 Furthermore, with the increasing integration of distributed renewable energy resources, the importance of admittance matrix estimation has risen significantly, making it an indispensable element in addressing the challenges of modern power systems.